TomasVotruba/tomasvotruba.com/packages/blog/data/2020/2020-12-10-new-in-symplify-9-skipper-skipping-files-and-rules-made-simple.md

     New Skipper component prevents this and allows **you to use standardized syntax in a single `skip` parameters**.

-tweet: "New Post on #php 🐘 blog: New in #Symplify 9: Skipper - Skipping Files and Rules made Simple"
 tweet_image: "/assets/images/posts/2020/skipper-kangaroo.jpg"

 deprecated_since: "August 2022"